Product teams put a lot of time, thought, research, and effort into creating clever products that meet vital user needs.

 Excited by the new product, many users download or otherwise engage with it.
 But sometimes, very few people convert from interested downloaders to active users.

-This is often the result of poor user onboarding, as developing the onboarding experience is sometimes relegated to a footnote in the intensive process of product development.
+This is often the result of poor What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…., as developing the onboarding experience is sometimes relegated to a footnote in the intensive process of product development.
 But this is a mistake.

 User onboarding is the process of introducing new users to your product and is pivotal to the user experience.
 According to research conducted by ProfitWell, a positive onboarding experience significantly decreases user churn within the first 27 days of engaging with a product.
 It also makes users 21 percent more likely to upgrade from free to paid services.

-In this article, we will go over what makes a user onboarding good, and then examine 4 onboarding processes that I think are great examples.
+In this article, we will go over what makes a user onboarding good, and then examine 5 onboarding experiences that I think make great examples.

 What Makes A User Onboarding Good?